 So, what's going on when you start to feel like this?
 How can you tell if your relationship is going through natural changes or facing serious problems?
 And how on earth are you meant to get through it and keep your relationship going?

-How do you know the honeymoon’s over?
+How do you know the honeymoon period is over?

 The honeymoon period tends to last anywhere between 6 months and a year.
 The relationship still feels fresh and exciting, and you're constantly learning new things about each other and having first experiences together.
 But there comes a point when suddenly you've done all that stuff together already.
 You feel like you know your partner inside out.
 And then the unthinkable happens: you feel bored.
 That person that was so exciting a few short months ago is suddenly there every day.
 And it feels like they've been there every day for an awfully long time.
 There's no more rush from seeing them, because you're always seeing them.
 Boredom leads to questioning your feelings.
 Surely if you still felt as strongly for them, you wouldn't feel bored!
 Nothing else has changed, so it must be your feelings for them.